 Pilots can detect certain types of turbulence using an onboard weather radar.
 The radar highlights where there are large quantities of water droplets (rain) on the pilot’s instruments.
 Generally speaking the bigger the rain drops, the bigger the cloud, and the more turbulent it will be inside that cloud.
 The pilots make a judgement on if they can fly through the cloud or avoid it by flying around it.

 Sometimes.
 There are some types of turbulence which can’t be detected, like Clear Air Turbulence or CAT which is associated with a Jet Steam.
 Sometimes it’s forecast and the pilots can do their best to avoid it by avoiding certain flight levels, but sometimes the forecasts are wrong and the pilots fly into it without knowing it’s there.
 That’s why they ALWAYS recommend that passengers keep their seat belts fastened whenever seated, regardless of the status of the fasten belt sign.

-Prior and during flight, the pilots will be studying various weather charts which predict where any areas of Clear Air Turbulence is located, or where any thunderstorm (cumulonimbus) clouds mights appear during the flight.
-It provides them with a rough location and the altitudes that they are likely to be prevalent.
-Flight crew can then take action at the pre-flight planning stage to adjust their planned flight level or routing if required.
+Prior and during flight, the pilots will be studying various weather charts which predict where any areas of Clear Air Turbulence is located, or where any thunderstorm (cumulonimbus) clouds mights occur during the flight.
+It provides the flight crew with a rough location and the altitudes that turbulence may be encountered.
+The pilots can then take action at the pre-flight planning stage to adjust the planned flight level or routing of the flight if required.

 On most occasions, what the general public would consider to be severe turbulence, is rarely more than moderate from the pilots point of view.